kau1992/vue-sails-example/README.md

 ### Development

 `cd backend && sails lift` and then `cd ../frontend && npm run dev`.
-After that open [localhost:8080](http://localhost:8080) in your browser.
+After that, open [localhost:8080](http://localhost:8080) in your browser.
 Make sure that you start both servers.

 ## Commands